bhupenderkumar/career-jumpstart-hub/README.md

 - **PDF Processing**: PDF.js for resume parsing
 - **PDF Generation**: jsPDF for export functionality

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/a35b08ed-5c4b-4619-a57d-f0e77e2d7264) and click on Share -> Publish.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!